92jackson/mainsail-advanced-filament-swap/README.md

 STEP 3: Override index.html in /home/pi/mainsail with the one included with this script STEP 4: Include this script in your printer.cfg (i.e [include adv_filament_swap.cfg])
 OPTIONAL: Tweak any of the default values below in [ADVPAUSE_CFG] as required - from line #120
+OPTIONAL: Point your run-out pin to RUN_OUT in your printer.cfg
 ```

 ## Usage (example given for Cura)